 |Slips, steep an awesome climb to the peak|

 |Team rocking at the Peak|

-With the Temple on the top surroundings covered with mist, temperature varying between 15 degree to 16 degree with wind force at its best we were celebrating our climb.
+With the Temple on the top surroundings covered with mist, temperature varying between 15 degree to 16 degree, wind force at its best, we were celebrating our climb.
 After 15 minutes Team 2 joined via step route and to their surprise we reached before them.
-After taking couple of good shots and exploration around we started descending.
+After taking couple of good shots and bit of exploration around we started descending.
 The step route was also not so easy.
 One wind force is enough to make any skinny person fly.
 Well our organizer was with the group and we all reached the base safely.

 |At Bababudhan Giri datta Peetha|

 The long wait for Monsoon trek finally worth waiting the moment I trekked the highest peak of Karnataka ‘Mullyanagiri’.
 In spite of heavy downpour at most parts we were able to complete our trek as planned and even more than that.
 The weather was just awesome and it supported us like anything.
 The mist, cloud, wind, greenery, food, and the group were just perfect.
 Trekking is one way of meeting wonderful people and I am glad to bug them with my sardar jokes. :P Osssuuummmm experience without a SINGLE leech bite.
 Rain treks are not easy but it is not that difficult too when you have strong will to do it, so just push yourself.
 I achieved what I dreamt of now looking forward to climb next in to-do list..!!!